 Most of that is spread around under the fruit trees, but a cup or two is reserved for each of the worm farms; they too prefer an alkaline medium.
 Some is also used to neutralise the coffee grounds that we use on our compost heaps; it's rather acidic.

 The unexpected winter showers also meant that our reservoir is full; it paid off to invest in the best rainwater harvesting model.

 Now we have enough water for our home and winter garden to last us through to the spring rains in August or perhaps September.

 Take care when going up and down ladders onto the roof; many have come a cropper.
 I lash it to a beam to prevent it from jack-knifing.

-For us here in the very deep south it means a garden loaded with green vegetables like kale, broccoli and spinach, and freshly harvested peas; most of them are enjoyed with our salads.
+For us here in the very deep south it means a garden loaded with green vegetables like kale, broccoli and spinach, and freshly-harvested peas; most of them are enjoyed with our salads.

-For you in the far north it means enjoying the last of the winter squash, but having to depend on imported fruit and vegetables.
+For you in the far north it means enjoying the last of the winter-squash, but having to depend on imported fruit and vegetables.

 The only solution, if you bake your own bread, is an electric flour mill; if you use it daily even the Rolls Royce will pay for itself within two years; our Hawo is nearly twenty-five years and has worked with nary a hiccough.

-It's also no coincidence that Christmas lies as close to the longest night as the ancients could place it; Jesus was actually born in April or May according to astronomers.
+It is also no coincidence that Christmas lies as close to the longest night as the ancients could place it; Jesus was actually born in April or May according to astronomers.

 One of our fundamental Christian duties must surely be to honour God's creation; but this is how mankind is doing it.